sogno-platform/datafev/README.md

 ### Installation of pycity_scheduling

-The latest version of pycity_scheduling is v1.0.2.
+The latest version of pycity_scheduling is v1.0.0.

-If all the abovementioned dependencies are installed, you should be able to install package pycity_scheduling via [PyPI](https://pypi.org/) (using Python 3.X) as follows:
+If all the abovementioned dependencies are installed, you should be able to install package datafev via [PyPI](https://pypi.org/) (using Python 3.X) as follows:

-`pip install pycity_scheduling`
+`pip install datafev`

 or:

-`pip install -e '<your_path_to_pycity_scheduling_git_folder>/src'`
+`pip install -e '<your_path_to_datafev_git_folder>/src'`

 or:

-`<path_to_your_python_binary> -m pip install -e '<your_path_to_pycity_scheduling_git_folder>/src'`
+`<path_to_your_python_binary> -m pip install -e '<your_path_to_datafev_git_folder>/src'`

-You can check if the installation has been successful by trying to import package pycity_scheduling into your Python environment.
+You can check if the installation has been successful by trying to import package datafev into your Python environment.
 This import should be possible without any errors.

-`import pycity_scheduling`
+`import datafev`

-You may also try to run the pycity_scheduling's unit tests located in folder ./src/testing using Python module pytest.

 ## Documentation

-The documentation for the latest pycity_scheduling release can be found in folder ./docs and on [this](https://acs.pages.rwth-aachen.de/public/simulation/pycity_scheduling/) GitLab page.
+The documentation for the latest datafev release can be found in folder ./docs and on [this](https://acs.pages.rwth-aachen.de/public/simulation/pycity_scheduling/) GitLab page.

 For further information, please also visit the [FEIN Aachen association website](https://fein-aachen.org/en/projects/pycity_scheduling/).